North Macedonia in the Eurovision Song Contest 2021: Music video controversy

 The music video of "Here I Stand" led to controversy due to a piece of art in the venue where the video was shot that resembled the colors of the Bulgarian flag; Vasil previously confirmed that he holds Bulgarian citizenship, due to his grandmother's origin.
 The music video was eventually edited as a result of public pressure and Vasil stated during an interview to the Macedonian newspaper Sloboden Pechat that the triptych artwork in the video, displayed in the Daut Pasha's Bath in Skopje with three vertical panels of cream, green and a rusty orange colour, "had no deliberate connection with the Bulgarian flag".
 He also added that it is a "creation of the author Janeta Vangeli and is inspired by Jesus Christ" and that "the Bulgarian flag [colors] are horizontal".

 In an Instagram post, Vasil wrote: "I am a music ambassador, and in music there is no religion, politics, orientation, race or color.
 I had absolutely no intentions to hurt anybody.
 Quite the opposite!
 I am so proud of this project which not only embodies me, but my country and culture – musicians and featured artists in the gallery.
 I do not apologise for being me.
 I never will – I didn't have a choice in that.
 However, if I hurt anybody in any way, from the bottom of my heart...
 I am sorry.
 Forgive me".
 MRT formed a special commission to decide whether Vasil should withdraw from Eurovision Song Contest over claims he had spread "Bulgarian propaganda", later deciding that he would be allowed to participate.
-The background of the conflict is due to the complicated Bulgaria–North Macedonia relations.
+The intense dispute was due to the worsened Bulgaria–North Macedonia relations then.